Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 In OptiX, the parameters embedded in the shader record can be arbitrary structs, potentially containing CUDA device pointers or texture handles.
-A pointer to the embedded parameters for the shader can be retrieved with the `optixGetSbtDataPointer()` function, which returns a `void*` to the data after the shader handle.
+A pointer to the embedded parameters for the shader can be retrieved in the shader with by calling `optixGetSbtDataPointer()`, which returns a `void*` to the portion of the SBT after the shader handle.

 The size of the shader handle is defined by `OPTIX_SBT_RECORD_HEADER_SIZE` (32 bytes),